smeriwether/smeriwether.com/content/now/index.md

-# Now

-This is a [now](https://nownownow.com/about) page.
-It's a brief overview of what I've been up to.

 Experiences in the last few days have left me feeling overwhelmingly sad.
 As I've been thinking about those experiences, and the experiences of the last few months a couple of things have started to emerge.